DataDog/integrations-core/postgres/README.md

 ## Overview

-The Postgres integration provides health and performance metrics for your Postgres database in real time.
-Visualize these metrics with the included dashboard and create monitors to alert your team on PostgreSQL states.
+The Postgres integration provides health and performance metrics for your Postgres database in near real-time.
+Visualize these metrics with the provided dashboard and create monitors to alert your team on PostgreSQL states.

-For enhanced database visibility, enable [Database Monitoring](https://docs.datadoghq.com/database_monitoring/) for deep insight into query performance and database health.
-In addition to the standard integration, Datadog DBM provides query level metrics, live and historical query snapshots, wait event analysis, database load, query explain plans, and [more](https://www.datadoghq.com/product/database-monitoring/).
+Enable [Database Monitoring](https://docs.datadoghq.com/database_monitoring/) (DBM) for enhanced insight into query performance and database health.
+In addition to the standard integration, Datadog DBM provides query-level metrics, live and historical query snapshots, wait event analysis, database load, query explain plans, and blocking query insights.

 ## Setup

-<div class="alert alert-info">This page describes the Postgres Agent integration.
+<div class="alert alert-info">This page describes the standard Postgres Agent integration.
 If you are looking for the Database Monitoring product for Postgres, see <a href="https://docs.datadoghq.com/database_monitoring" target="_blank">Datadog Database Monitoring</a>.</div>

 ### Installation